General Product Questions

 ForeScout CounterACT reports are exportable to CSV and PDF formats.
 Integration into third-party systems can be done via SYSLOG and CEF protocols.
 In addition, two-way ticketing information can be shared with trouble-ticketing systems (i.e. Remedy).

-ForeScout sells products both directly and through VARs, distribution partners, global systems integrators, OEM partners, and product integration partners.
+ForeScout sells products directly as well as through VARs, distribution partners, global systems integrators, OEM partners, and product integration partners.
 For a complete listing of our channel partners (by region), visit our reseller locator.

-Gartner, Inc. evaluated the 2011 NAC market and predicted* NAC sales from pure-play vendors to grow an impressive 39% from 2009 through 2014.
+Gartner, Inc. evaluated the NAC market in December 2013 and predicted* that the market would grow approximately 45% in 2014.
 The overall growth for Network Access Control adoption is being fueled by five trends:

 - The failure of traditional security software to assure endpoint compliance and stop zero-day, targeted (APT) and propagating threats such as Conficker and Zeus.